ipspace/blog/content/posts/2020/04/stupidity-stretched-vlan.md

 There are two ways of solving today's challenge:
 <!--more-->
 * You could realize that your problem is **IP address mobility** and solve it by implementing routing on host IP addresses instead of routing on IP subnets ([turning IP into CLNP](https://blog.ipspace.net/2015/05/reinventing-clns-with-l3-only-forwarding.html), but that's yet another story).
 * You could take the shiniest hammer in your toolbox ([stretched VLANs implemented over L2VPN](https://blog.ipspace.net/2020/02/live-vmotion-into-vmware-on-aws-cloud.html)) and use it no matter what problem you're trying to solve.
-It's so much fun attacking Philips screws with a sledgehammer.
+It's so much fun attacking Phillips screws with a sledgehammer.

 Let's start with the _IP routing on host addresses_ camp: